Options for mariabackup in MariaDB Community Server 10.4

 This option tells MariaDB Backup to print version information and then quit.

-The following Command-line Options are not present in MariaDB Community Server 10.4.22 but are present in one or more older 10.4 CS versions.
+The following Command-line Options are not present in MariaDB Community Server 10.4.24 but are present in one or more older 10.4 CS versions.
+Click on an item to see its details, including when it was removed.

 This is a debug-only option used by the MariaDB Backup test suite.